As an Amazon Associate I earn from qualifying purchases.

 - Meanwhile, dice the onion and bell pepper.
 Coarsely chop the cream cheese and shred the cheddar.

-- Combine all the ingredients into a smoker-safe baking dish, a tin foil pan works great.
+- Combine all the ingredients into a smoker-safe baking dish, a disposable foil pan, or large cast-iron skillet work well too.

 - Smoke the queso dip for 1 hour at 225f, then stir well.
 Not all the ingredients will be melted yet, and that's ok, just give it a good stir.